 West Burton B CCGT is EDF's only gas-fired power station in the UK and has three combined cycle units with a combined output of 1332 MW, generating enough electricity for approximately 1.5 million UK homes.
 The West Burton battery is one of Europe’s largest battery storage assets with installed capacity of 49MW.

-The White & Case team in London which advised on the transaction was led by partner Richard Jones and included partners Carina Radford, Caroline Miller-Smith, Lindsey Canning, James Johnson, Helen Joseph and Will Smith, counsel Tallat Hussain and associates Irina Kozlova, Lowrie Robertson, Katy Norman, Amy Detheridge, Wiesia Wagstyl, Verity Houlker, Jane McQuillan, Francesca MacSwiney and Alexander Miles-Dinham.
+The White & Case team which advised on the transaction was led by partner Richard Jones and included partners Carina Radford, Caroline Miller Smith, Lindsey Canning, James Johnson, Helen Joseph, Will Smith, Jonathan Rogers and Ingrid York (all London), counsel Tallat Hussain, Lis Blunsdon (both London) and Nathaniel Crowley (Hong Kong), and associates Irina Kozlova, Lowrie Robertson, Katy Norman, Amy Detheridge, Wiesia Wagstyl, Verity Houlker, Jane McQuillan, Francesca MacSwiney, Alexander Miles-Dinham, Mark Andrews, Marianna Naicker, Amy Watts, Lia Adalia and Kristen DiLemmo (all London).

 For more information please speak to your local media contact.